pPrecel/kyma-function/README.md

 The `config.yaml` info on this commit:

-Reference - main-tag-nodejs14
+Reference - python
-Runtime - nodejs14
+Runtime - python39

 ## Getting started